Monoid varieties with extreme properties: Other extreme properties and open questions

 \subsection{Finitely universal varieties}

-Following Shevrin~\textit{et al.}~\cite{SVV09}, a variety~$\cV$ is \textit{finitely universal} if every finite lattice is order-embeddable into the lattice $\fL(\cV)$.
+Following Shevrin~{et al.}~\cite{SVV09}, a variety~$\cV$ is \textit{finitely universal} if every finite lattice is order-embeddable into $\fL(\cV)$.
 Vernikov and Volkov~\cite{VV98} proved that the semigroup variety~$\bH$ defined by the identity

 is finitely universal.
-It is easily shown that any identity formed by a pair of non-simple words is deducible from~\eqref{basis VV}.
-Therefore a semigroup variety contains~$\bH$, and so is finitely universal, if it possesses a basis of identities formed by non-simple words.
+It is easily shown that any identity formed by a pair of non\-simple words is deducible from~\eqref{basis VV}.
+Therefore a semigroup variety contains~$\bH$, and so is finitely universal, if it possesses a basis of identities formed by non\-simple words.
 Due to this, many finite semigroups generate finitely universal varieties.
 For instance, the semigroups

-that appeared in the present article are examples that generate finitely universal semigroup varieties; the semigroups $A_0$, $B_0$, $I^1$, and $J^1$ of order four, in particular, are examples of minimal order~\cite{Lee07}.
-A finitely universal variety is necessarily non-small, but it need not be of~{\two} either; for instance, the varieties generated by most of the semigroups in~\eqref{D: FinUni} are known to be {\hfb}~\cite{Lee13c} and so of~\one.
+that appeared in this article generate finitely universal semigroup varieties; the semigroups $A_0$, $B_0$, $I^1$, and $J^1$ of order four, in particular, are examples of minimal order~\cite{Lee07}.
+A finitely universal variety is necessarily non\-small, but it need not be of~{\two} either; for instance, the varieties generated by most of the semigroups in~\eqref{D: FinUni} are known to be {\hfb}~\cite{Lee13} and so of~\one.

 Similar to the extreme properties considered earlier in the present article, the situation changes drastically when monoid varieties are considered instead of semigroup varieties.
 Presently, no explicit example of finitely universal monoid variety, finitely generated or otherwise, is known.
 Since any monoid that satisfies the identity~\eqref{basis VV} is trivial, the variety~$\bH$ does not come close to providing an example.
 One might conjecture that the monoid variety